Promete04/Promete04/README.md

 <h3> Current Focus & Research:</h3>
 </div>

-I am actively expanding my expertise in hardware security primitives and network infrastructure:
+I am currently working on:

-* Researching Hardware Trust: I am currently deep-diving into PUFs (Physical Unclonable Functions) and FPGAs.
-My goal is to understand how silicon fingerprinting can be used for authentication and cryptographic key generation in hostile environments.
+* Researching FPGAs : I am currently deep-diving into FPGAs.
+My main objective is to learn HDLs (right now just VHDL) and how close you can get to them by using HLS.

 * The <img src="https://github.com/Promete04/homelab" alt="Homelab" /> Project: I devote my spare time to building and maintaining a comprehensive HomeLab.
 This serves as my personal testing ground for network segmentation, service deployment, and security configuration simulations.